American Art Review Study Project

 About the project

-A special TFAO emphasis is building an archive of material, authored by scholars and other informed individuals, beneficial for the study of art history in the United States.
-As a public service, without charge to readers, TFAO annually publishes a number of scholarly texts relating to American representational art in its publication Resource Library.
+A special TFAO emphasis is building an online archive of material, authored by scholars and other informed individuals, beneficial for the study of art history in the United States.
+As a public service, without charge to readers, TFAO annually publishes a number of scholarly texts relating to American representational art in its online publication Resource Library.

 Examples